performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Metric Coverage
 ~~~~~~~~~~~~~~~

-coverageThe core PCP modules support export of performance metrics that
+The core PCP modules support export of performance metrics that
 include kernel instrumentation, hardware instrumentation, process-level
 resource utilization, database and other system services
 instrumentation, and activity in the PCP collection infrastructure.